Crash leads to Belmont County man arrested after driving around with passenger that was already dead

 Cause of death is unknown at this time.

-The warrant also says Polen was presumably under the the influence of drugs at the crash.
+The warrant also says Polen was presumably under the influence of drugs at the crash.

 He was arrested in Wheeling on the warrant out of Belmont County and arraigned in Ohio County Tuesday morning.